 Adobe FrameMaker: Track Text Edits (Part III in the Editing Series)

 The next topic in our FrameMaker Editing series is on Track Text Edits.
 (Previous articles in the series are on Change Bars and Compare Documents.)
-Adobe introduced Track Text Edits in version 8.
-This is a familiar tool to many Word users, and is a terrific way to allow an author to accept/reject the changes suggested by her editor.
+This is a familiar tool for many Word users, and is a terrific way to allow an author to accept/reject the changes suggested by her editor.